 Getting outside in all weather is a challenge when you have an infant.
 If you and your child are properly outfitted for cold weather, you’ll be content for much longer!
 In this post, I’ll cover all the baby winter essentials.
-Tips for keeping your baby warm, and what baby winter gear for newborn to 12 months.
+Tips for keeping your baby warm, and what baby winter gear for newborn babies to 12 months.
 And then what gear you’ll need for the next early walker/ young toddler stage for cold weather.
+Jump ahead:

 - Think layers!
-Layering is key to keep your baby warm, but not overheated!
-In winter, we would do a long sleeve onesie (often with “mitt flips”), sweat pant/ leggings, and socks.
+Layering is key to keep your baby warm in cold temperatures, but not overheated!
+In winter weather, we would do a long sleeves onesie (often with “mitt flips”), sweat pant/ leggings, and warm socks.
 Or a one piece PJs is another easy base layer.

 - Just one more layer than you have on.
 Babies don’t need to be crazy bundled.
 My rule of thumb is to see what you are wearing and add one additional layer for your baby.

 - Check their neck.
 If you’re worried about body temperature, the best way is to put your hand on the back of your baby’s neck to feel how hot or cold they are.
 You don’t want them to be too hot that they’re sweaty.
 That can create wetness which then can give them chills.
 You will get a better feel for how warm or cold they are as you get to know your baby’s signs!

 - Body heat transfers.
 If your baby is next to you, in a baby carrier etc, you will need far fewer layers on them.
 When my baby was a few months old, on a cooler fall day, he could be in a just one layer of clothing.
 In the baby carrier, with a fleece blanket wrapped around the outside and tucked in around the edges and he would be toasty warm!

 - Think about wind and ears.
-A fleece hat with ear flaps was my go-to baby accessory for going on walks.
+A fleece hat with ear flaps was my go-to baby accessory for going on walks on cold days.
 He kept warm and cozy.

 - Size up and be open to hand-me-down items.
 Baby buntings are great to size up on as they’ll only fit into it for three seconds otherwise.

 - Make it easy to unbundle!
 If you’re going to be indoors or in a car seat, you’ll need an easy way to get them unbundled.
 Especially considering you might want your baby to nap and you don’t want to jostle them.
 We used a fleece hat, fleece blanket and muslin blanket quite often to layer and de-layer as needed.
-And in car seats, you need to not have lots of layers so they are strapped in securely enough!
+And in car seats, you can’t have lots of layers – so they are strapped in securely enough!
 So think warm, but not bulky, then the car seat straps, and then an extra layer like a small fleece if they need it.
 (Provided you can see that they haven’t pulled it over their head).

 - Blankets!
 A simple muslin blanket will save you in so many instances.
 These blankets are so popular for a reason!
 I always had one in my stroller and if we were out and it suddenly started pouring or was windy.
 I would cover the stroller with it and tuck or tie in the sides.
 While not waterproof, it was always enough to get us where we were going.
 They also make great a car seat cover over the handle to block a cold breeze.
 Fleece wearable blankets or sleep sack are also great for nighttime or cold days in a stroller.

 - Long sleeve bodysuit onesies that have flip hand covers – the flip mitten cuff bodysuits were a winter essential for our newborn as a base layer for our fall/winter baby.
 Babies don’t keep their hands under a blanket.
-At a few months old, going for winter stroller walks, it is nice to be able to flip these over his paws ;) and know he wouldn’t be in a continual fuss loop over being cold.
+At a few months old, going for winter stroller walks, it is nice to be able to flip these over his little fingers and know he wouldn’t be in a continual fuss loop over being cold.
 Buy: Target $8

 - One piece baby bunting puff “snow suit” – These things are amazing!
 You can usually find some high quality used ones, as babies don’t trash clothes yet.
 Columbia and Patagonia are both great quality.
 A friend handed us down one of these.
 It was a size 18 month, but once he was all zipped in it was like a cozy sleeping bag.
 I used it in the stroller from about 6 months – 18 months.
 So don’t be afraid to size up a year and use it like that.
 Buy: Patagonia $50 (sale colors)

 - Fleece booties – we had the Luvable friends brand from Target.
 Then I found they were similar to the Zutano ones everyone was obsessed with.
 Size up, as they’ll last longer.
 Usually they’re wearing before they can walk anyway.
 A larger size just velcros higher up their ankle or calf with other socks underneath.
-These are especially nice to keep baby warm in a carrier on winter walks, or in the stroller.
-Buy: Target $8 or Zutano $21
+These are especially nice to keep baby warm in a carrier on winter walks, or in the stroller for extra warmth.
+Buy: Amazon $9 or Zutano $22

 - Fleece blanket – fleece blankets are one of my favorite baby winter essentials.
 Great for tucking your baby in, to keep baby warm in a stroller or carseat.
 Put it over their lap, after you buckle them in, and even around a baby carrier for baby wearing.
 I used a fleece blanket as a baby carrier cover, and reversed a large rain jacket to tuck around and put the hood up, in a pinch.

 - Baby mittens – your best bet at such a tiny age is to either use “scratch mittens” and a fleece blanket.
 If they get their mitts out of the blanket they’re still protected.
 Buy: Target

 - Fleece lined beanie – Patagonia makes a great baby beanie to get you through the first year.
-You want something thin, soft, and covers the ears.
+You want a warm hat that is thin, soft, and covers the ears.
 Velcro strap can also be a nice option when needed to keep it on them.
 This was another of our top items to keep our baby warm in the stroller on winter walks.
 Cold air is actually really great for baby sleep!
 He would often fall asleep all bundled up on our stroller walks.
 Buy: Backcountry $35, (sale colors $15)

 Winter Gear: 12 – 18 months

-- Puff jacket – as they are more mobile and toddling around, a puffy jacket is perfect for this stage.
+- Puffy jackets – as they are more mobile and toddling around, a puffy jacket is perfect for this stage.
 Size up a bit.
 An 18 month size will often work from about 12-24 months depending on their size and when winter hits.
 You’ll never forget their tiny adorable first puff jacket.
 Buy: Cat & Jack Puffer coats $27-$35, Patagonia $129 (sale colors $65)

 - Fleece lined hoodie – baby bear.
 Fleece lined anything makes great winter wear.
 Buy: Hanna Andersson

 - Fleece pants – Fleece pants as kind of a coverall over pants are great for the in between stage of outdoor exploring.
 Just walking, but not super adept.
 From around 15-18 months, we had two larger pairs of fleece pants that went over whatever baby leggings he was already wearing.
 It was nice for an extra layer and the fleece helped with moisture as well.
 Buy: REI $20